Sticky space

 After the delivery, parents may discover that an item may be damaged or broken.
 Companies usually handle issues with fundraiser merchandise in one of two ways:

-1. Contact Customer Service: Inside the student box there should be an instruction flyer that provides a toll-free number for the parent to call in and report any discrepancies with their order.
+1. Contact Customer Service: Inside the student box, an instruction flyer should provide a toll-free number for the parent to call in and report any discrepancies with their order.

 2. Report Issues to the Sponsor: Other companies provide an inventory form to the sponsor so they can submit a single discrepancy report to the company once completed.
-Parents need to initially report any missing or damaged items to the sponsor.
+Parents need to report any missing or damaged items to the sponsor initially.

-Granted, we understand that we’re going to receive inquiries from parents directly.
-Like other fundraiser companies, we’re here to assist in any way that we can.
-However, if more sponsors would simply remind parents to contact them with questions, they’ll get their answers much quicker.
+Granted, we understand that we will receive inquiries from parents directly.
+Like other fundraiser companies, we're here to assist in any way we can.
+However, if more sponsors remind parents to contact them with questions, they'll get their answers much quicker.

 Author Bio Clay Boggess, Author